 MSG by any other name is just the same. "monopotassium glutamate," "autolyzed yeast," "hydrolyzed soy protein" and "sodium caseinate" are examples of ingredients that always contain MSG.
-It is also called the chiniese salt.

-In Japan, MSG is labeled as DDDD
+In Japan, MSG is labeled as

 In China, MSG = Ajinomoto

 In the Phillipines, MSG = Vetsin

 In Thailand, MSG = phong churot

 In Germany, MSG = Natriumglutaminat

-In Europe - MSG = E621, but also avoid E620-625 as they also contain glutamate
+In Europe - MSG = E621, but avoid E620-625 as they also contain glutamate

 But how does MSG cause obesity?
 Like aspartame, MSG is an excitotoxin, a substance that overexcites neurons to the point of cell damage and, eventually, cell death.
-Humans lack a bloodbrain barrier in the hypothalamus, which allows excitotoxins to enter the brain and cause damage, according to Dr. Russell L. Blaylock in his book Excitotoxins.
+Humans lack a blood-brain barrier in the hypothalamus, which allows excitotoxins to enter the brain and cause damage, according to Dr. Russell L. Blaylock in his book Excitotoxins.
 According to animal studies, MSG creates a lesion in the hypothalamus that correlates with abnormal development, including obesity, short stature and sexual reproduction problems.

-Mad Cow an autoimmune disease: Prof Alan Ebringer, an expert in auto-immune diseases at King's College, London, challenged the accepted mainstream scientific theory that CJD and BSE in cattle are caused by rogue "prion" proteins.
+Mad Cow: Prof Alan Ebringer, an expert in auto-immune diseases at King's College, London, challenged the accepted mainstream scientific theory that CJD and BSE in cattle are caused by rogue "prion" proteins.
 His research suggested that BSE was caused instead by acinetobacter a common microbe in sewage and the soil.

-He said it was this microbe, not the "prion" agent which was passed on to cattle in inadequately processed animal feed mixed with faeces contained in internal organs of dead animals.
-This feed was sold as animal protein in "winter food" for livestock.
+He said it was this microbe, not the "prion" agent which was passed on to cattle in inadequately processed animal mixed with faeces contained in internal organs rendered as animal protein in "winter food" for livestock.
 Animal waste containing faeces was known in the trade as "green offals", he said.
-People could also be infected by these bacteria in the environment.
+People could also be infected by this bacteria in the environment.
 "If we are right, the cattle kill was unnecessary," Prof Ebringer said.